 Integrating Parallel Indexing with Other Navigation Techniques

 To maximize the effectiveness of parallel indexing, it is essential to integrate this technique with other advanced navigation techniques and marine navigation systems.
-By combining parallel indexing with modern navigational technology like GPS and traditional methods such as visual observations, navigators can enhance the precision and reliability of their position fixing and decision-making processes.

 Using Parallel Indexing in Conjunction with GPS